-1946 Culture Shift Tour
+1946: The Culture Shift Tour

-Introduction to the 1946 Impact Campaign
+The 1946 Impact Campaign

-The 1946 Impact Campaign is about connection, conversation and collective healing.
+The 1946 Impact Campaign is about connection, conversation, and collective healing.

-Our mission is to create spaces where people can unlearn misinformation, explore the truth with openness and begin a journey toward deeper understanding and reconciliation.
-This campaign is not just about a film; it is about healing, reclaiming narratives and fostering a more inclusive future for everyone..
+This campaign is not just about a film; it is about healing, reclaiming narratives, and fostering a more inclusive future for all.

-1946 Outreach Manager
+1946 Outreach ManagerDanielle McCleary

 Danielle McCleary is a Virginia native who is passionate about history, advocacy, and how those two things intersect in our society.
 She graduated from Roanoke College with a Bachelor of Arts in History and Christian Studies.
 Following undergrad studies, she attended United Lutheran Seminary in Philadelphia, where she received her Masters of Divinity in 2020.